simphony/wrapper-development/README.md

 Clone this repository to use it as a template to create your own wrapper.
-It provides project configuration files, a folder structure, an example of a minimalistic implementation of a wrapper, and a documentation template.
+It provides project configuration files, a folder structure, an example of a minimalistic implementation of a wrapper, tests, and a documentation template.
 While writing the documentation, you can show it on your web browser using [sphinx-autobuild](https://github.com/executablebooks/sphinx-autobuild).